jxcore/jxcore/doc/api/jxcore-feature-internal-recovery.markdown

 In the example below we are throwing an exception, which causes `restart` event to be fired.
 Just before the restart, we're adding new parameter to `process.argv`, and this is the way to pass an argument to the new process.
 We do this in order to prevent circular recoveries.

-The code should be launched as single-threaded (without `mt`/`mt-keep` parameter), because it handles the recovery of the main process:
+The code should be launched as single-instanced (without `mt`/`mt-keep` parameter), because it handles the recovery of the main process:

     > jx sample.js